mfresonke/ngrokker/README.md

 See https://github.com/mfresonke/ngrokker/issues

 ## Contributing
-This package is in alpha state.
-Contributions are welcome and encouraged!
 Please fork the repo, make your changes, and create a PR.
+Make sure you `gofmt`, `golint`, and `go vet` your code!

 ## Notice
 All users of ngrok MUST accept the [ngrok terms of service](https://ngrok.com/tos) before opening a tunnel.